Antarctilamna: Antarctilamna ultima

-Antarctilamna ultima is one of two shark species diagnosed from the Waterloo Farm lagerstätte in South Africa.
+Antarctilamna ultima is one of two shark-like species diagnosed from the Waterloo Farm lagerstätte in South Africa.
 It is described from an assemblage of elements including a dorsal fin spine, jaws and diplodont teeth derived from an individual that was approximately 1m long.
 A number of isolated spines, larger isolated teeth, and a partial skull are also presumed to belong to this species.
 A rough estimate assuming a constant relationship between tooth width, mandibular length and body length suggests that Antarctilamna ultima reached several metres in length.
 Antarctilamna ultima are known from dorsal fin spines, teeth, cartilaginous elements, skin impressions and a small whole-bodied impression.
 Antarctilamna ultima is the first recorded Devonian chondrichthyan known from a juvenile specimen, and the latter's juvenile status is supported not just by its extremely small size, but also by its very large head and branchial region, which together exceeded a quarter of its body length.
 Studies suggests that large sharks frequently entered the Waterloo Farm estuary from the sea when the mouth was open, in order to forage, but it is also possible that they gave birth within the estuarine lake which acted as a nursery area for these species.